Algoritmeregister/standard/README.md

 ### Code in the open
 Status | Requirement | links and notes
 -----|-----|-----
-v | All source code for any policy and software in use (unless used for fraud detection) MUST be published and publicly accessible. | Code is published; no policy is referred to yet, though the policy is likely not secret or non-public -- see Bundle policy and source code below v | Contributors MUST NOT upload sensitive information regarding users, their organization or third parties to the repository. |
+v | All source code for any policy and software in use (unless used for fraud detection) MUST be published and publicly accessible. |
+v | Contributors MUST NOT upload sensitive information regarding users, their organization or third parties to the repository. |
 v | Any source code not currently in use (such as new versions, proposals or older versions) SHOULD be published. |
-. | The source code MAY provide the general public with insight into which source code or policy underpins any specific interaction they have with an organization. |
+v | The source code MAY provide the general public with insight into which source code or policy underpins any specific interaction they have with an organization. |

 ### Bundle policy and source code
 Status | Requirement | links and notes
 -----|-----|-----
-x | A codebase MUST include the policy that the source code is based on. | No policy referred to yet x | A codebase MUST include all source code that the policy is based on. | No policy referred to yet x |All policy and source code that the codebase is based on MUST be documented, reusable and portable. | No policy referred to yet x |Policy SHOULD be provided in machine readable and unambiguous formats. | No policy referred to yet x |Continuous integration tests SHOULD validate that the source code and the policy are executed coherently. | No policy referred to yet
+v | A codebase MUST include the policy that the source code is based on. |
+v | A codebase MUST include all source code that the policy is based on. |
+v |All policy and source code that the codebase is based on MUST be documented, reusable and portable. |
+\* |Policy SHOULD be provided in machine readable and unambiguous formats. | Policy is not signed into its final form yet x |Continuous integration tests SHOULD validate that the source code and the policy are executed coherently. |

 ### Create reusable and portable code
 Status | Requirement | links and notes